LimitPoint/TimeWarp/README.md

 scaleVideo?.start()
 ```
-Other examples:
+Other examples include:

-If s(t) = 2 * t, then s'(t) = 2, time is locally doubled uniformly, and then the rate of play of the scaled video is 1/2 the original rate of play.
+s(t) = 2 * t, then s'(t) = 2, time is locally doubled uniformly, and then the rate of play of the scaled video is 1/2 the original rate of play.

-If s(t) = t * t/2, s'(t) = t, time is locally scaled at a variable rate from 0 to 1, and the video rate varies from fast to normal play.
+s(t) = t * t/2, then s'(t) = t, time is locally scaled at a variable rate from 0 to 1, and the video rate varies from fast to normal play.

 [App]: https://developer.apple.com/documentation/swiftui/app